In this video, we'll look at how to count the unique values returned by the UNIQUE function.

 Array is the full list of names, the include argument is all projects equal to Omega in cell H4.

-Now I can add the UNIQUE function around FILTER.
+Now I can wrap the UNIQUE function around FILTER.

 This represents the list of people who have worked on Omega.